-From VMware Cloud Director Availability 4.1 and later, the service provider separately enables migrations and protections in the replication policies either only incoming or only outgoing, or both, or neither.
+From VMware Cloud Director Availability 4.1, the service provider separately enables migrations and protections in the replication policies either only incoming or only outgoing, or both, or neither.
 In previous versions, the service provider controls both replication types together, as incoming replications or outgoing replications.

-- Protections are disabled, both incoming and outgoing, in the default replication policy.
-To enable the site for protections, the service provider must modify the default policy.
-Alternatively, keep DR only for subscribers by assigning a custom policy to the organizations.
+In a newly deployed VMware Cloud Director Availability 4.1 or later, the replications by default are disabled in the default replication policy by disabling the protections and disabling the migrations.
+To enable the site for replications, the service provider must modify the default policy or assign a custom policy to the organizations.
 For more information, see Configuring Replication Policies.

 After upgrading from a previous version, replication policies with enabled incoming replications now have enabled incoming migrations and enabled incoming protections.
 Policies before the upgrade with disabled incoming replications now have disabled incoming migrations and disabled incoming protections.
 Similarly, the previous outgoing replications now control the outgoing migrations and outgoing protections.

-VMware Cloud Director Availability 4.1 and later sites interpret previous versions of paired sites with enabled replications as enabled both migrations and protections.
-For information about pairing sites with mismatching versions, select the latest VMware Cloud Director Availability site version in Managing Connections Between Cloud Sites in the VMware Cloud Director Availability Administration Guide.
+A VMware Cloud Director Availability 4.1 site interprets previous versions of paired sites where replications are enabled as enabled both migrations and protections.
+For more information about pairing sites with mismatching versions, see Managing Connections Between Cloud Sites in the VMware Cloud Director Availability Administration Guide document.

 Recovery Point Objective - RPO